Who can join a Medicare Advantage Plan?

-You can't join a Medicare MSA Plan if any of the following apply to you:
+You can't join a Medicare MSA Plan if any of these apply to you:

-- You have health coverage that would cover the Medicare MSA Plan deductible, including benefits under an employer or union retiree plans.
+- You have health coverage that would cover the Medicare MSA Plan deductible.
+This includes benefits under an employer or union retiree plans.

 - You get benefits from the U.S. Department of Defense (TRICARE) or the U.S. Department of Veterans Affairs.

 - You're a retired Federal government employee and part of the Federal Health Benefits Program (FEHBP).

 - You have End-Stage Renal Disease (ESRD).
 However, even if you have ESRD, you can join a Medicare MSA Plan if both of these apply: